-Inspired by the extraordinary life of a man with a facial disfigurement, Bernard Pomerance's multi-award-winning play explores changes in perception.
+Inspired by the extraordinary life of a man with a physical disfigurement, Bernard Pomerance's multi-award-winning play explores changes in perception.
 Merrick's story was also recognised in David Lynch's film starring John Hurt.

 Our ongoing partnership with Bristol Old Vic Theatre School is further developed into a three-way collaboration with our new Associate Company, Diverse City, which is committed to diversity and equality in the arts.
 Its Co-Artistic Director Jamie Beddard (Messiah) will star in this ambitious new production, directed by Lee Lyford (The Snow Queen).

-A Bristol Old Vic, Bristol Old Vic Theatre School and Diverse City collaboration
+A Bristol Old Vic, Bristol Old Vic Theatre School and Diverse City collaboration.
+All performances are captioned.

 This amateur production of The Elephant Man is presented by special arrangement with SAMUEL FRENCH, LTD.